ssbsukirat/medicine/Cardinal/CNS/Dizziness and Vertigo.md

 - cause slowly progressive unilateral sensorineural hearing loss and vestibular hypofunction
 - typically do not have vertigo, because the gradual vestibular deficit is compensated centrally as it develops
 - diagnosis when significant hearing loss already present
+- deficient response to the head impulse test when the head is rotated toward the affected side, but nystagmus will not be prominent
+# Bilateral Vestibular Hypofunction
+- typically do not have vertigo, because vestibular function is lost on both sides simultaneously, and there is no asymmetry of vestibular input
+- loss of balance in dark
+- oscillopsia